It's all about me!

 I was in the wilderness, aimless and idle.
 Though still engaged as a merchant of wine, the ravages of time had taken their toll and torn the sails from my schooner.
 After a brief, but tiring, interlude to overcome a malevolent bout of cancer, the continuing cavalcade of celebrity clients constantly clamouring for viticultural sensations palled me into resentment and apathy.
 Though I still appreciate the fine flavours of both grape and grain, it is always with a melancholy nostalgia for the best times spent in the company of Bacchus.
 I looked to art to tease me from the turmoil of my tedium.

 Migrating from Liverpool to London, I decided to enrol in a series of classes to facilitate in creativity coursing through my circulatory complex once again.
-Frank Dolphin was an affable instructor.
-Once a New York taxi driver while also an artist and tutor in America.
-He had ferried Phillip Glass cross town in both his trades as a composer and refrigerator repairman.
-Frank was kind about my work but was too anchored in traditional techniques to effectively push my work in the direction of my gaze.
+My instructor was kind about my work but was too anchored in traditional techniques to effectively push my work in the direction of my gaze.
 Additionally, the other students were more interested in the shapes of each other, than the marks they made on canvas.
 However, despite distractions, I was once again visited by creativity’s muse.

 My confidence cultivated, I curated a collection of my creations and transferred it from my Amiga personal computer to a VHS video cassette.
 With the assistance of a former school colleague and long-time friend and with my portfolio as testimony, I secured an appointment with a small company of fellows who were rendering services to the British flagship air carrier of the day.